 In 2014, New York enacted comprehensive corporate tax reform, which took effect for tax years beginning on or after January 1, 2015.
 Given the significant changes to the tax structure, all of the individual expenditures listed in this section are considered effective for tax years beginning on or after January 1, 2015, even if they existed in years before reform.
-This year is the second post-reform tax year for which a verified study file containing returns under the new Article 9-A structure is available.
-It is now possible to report individual expenditures and forecast discrete components in isolation using the existing study file which contains actual data for these expenditure items.

 Historical estimates for credits are provided in the Cross-Article Tax Credits section, where Article 9-A and Article 32 amounts are reported separately.
-Credit amounts for 2016 and forecast values in this section represent estimates for all taxpayers filing under the newly constituted Article 9-A.
+Credit amounts for 2017 and forecast values in this section represent estimates for all taxpayers filing under the newly constituted Article 9-A.